• Engineer and cameras

 Deterrence Against Crime

 Visible CCTV cameras discourage criminals from targeting a property.
 According to a study by Journalists Resource, security cameras reduce the likelihood of theft and vandalism by up to 47.4%.
 Criminals are far less likely to act when they know their actions are being recorded.
+Recent data from the Office for National Statistics indicates that while overall crime patterns shift, the presence of physical security measures remains a primary deterrent for planned commercial burglaries.

 Real-Time Monitoring